Duration : 3.5 hours (transportation time included)

 The only way to experience the best of both tours.
 If you’re having trouble picking between a landing at the lower level of the glacier to view crevasses and beautiful features of glacial movement, and an authentic dog sled tour on an amazing expanse of glacial snow, look no further.
 This tour combines the best of both options, providing the full experience at the dog camp with an incredible walkabout at the lower level of the glacier.

 Dogsledding on the Herbert Glacier is a one of a kind experience, but we’ve made it even better with an extra landing at the lower level of the Herbert Glacier!
-Working in cooperation with Sebastian Schnuelle and his team of mushers at Blue Kennels, we orchestrate a thrilling adventure over vast expanses of Alaskan snow on the Herbert Glacier.
+Working in cooperation with our Dog Camp, we orchestrate a thrilling adventure over vast expanses of Alaskan snow on the Herbert Glacier.
 You’ll spend an hour at the dog camp, learning about the lives of mushers and the lifestyles of their dogs and mushing an authentic racing team.
 On the trail you’ll have plenty of stops to ensure that each passenger has the opportunity to actually mush the dogs, you’ll wish you could be up there year round!

 Then, on the return leg of your experience, we land your party at a lower level of the Herbert Glacier to see some beautiful features of glacial movement that are really highlighted at the more advanced edge of the glacier.
 There you’ll have the opportunity to add the memory, and photos, of moulins, crevasses, ice falls and the iconic blue glacier ice to your experience.